 If you have a mortgage and you are in arrears or worried about falling behind with payments:

-- You may qualify for help towards your mortgage interest payments if you are getting Income Support, Jobseekers Allowance, Employment Support Allowance or Pension Credit.
-This is payable as part of your benefit and is called Support for Mortgage Interest.
-Contact your local Jobcentre Plus office for more information.
+- You may qualify for help towards your mortgage interest payments if you are getting Income Support, Jobseekers Allowance, Employment Support Allowance, Universal Credit or Pension Credit.
+This is payable as part of your benefit and is called Support for Mortgage Interest (SMI).
+Find further information here.

 - Contact your lender as soon as possible to discuss your circumstances.
 Making early contact means that there may be more options available to you.
+Find out about some possible options here.
 Continue to pay as much as you can manage each month.
 This shows that you are committed to paying your mortgage.

 - If your lender is unhelpful or unwilling to negotiate, request their complaints procedure and complain in writing.
 It is important that you continue to try and negotiate with your lender where possible.